"I love you!"

 Alexander Billet is a writer and cultural critic originally from Washington, DC, now based in Los Angeles.
 He is a founding editor at Red Wedge, and has been published in Jacobin, In These Times, the International Socialist Review, and Marx & Philosophy Review of Books.
-He is a member of the Refoundation Caucus in Democratic Socialists of America and contributes to the pollution of the Twittersphere at @UbuPamplemousse
+He is a member of Democratic Socialists of America and Red Bloom: A Communist Collective.
+He contributes to the pollution of the Twittersphere at @UbuPamplemousse

 Jason Netek is a longtime socialist, activist and nuisance from Texas.
 After a period of wandering the earth, doing as little work as possible, he moved to Hollywood to contribute to the cultural emasculation of Christian civilization.
-He is a member of Democratic Socialists of America’s newly formed Refoundation Caucus and the Red Wedge editorial collective.
+He is a member of Democratic Socialists of America and the Red Wedge editorial collective.
 Jason is now on Twitter: @dialectronixxx